cakephp/docs/en/migrations.rst

 It will generate a migration file called **YYYYMMDDHHMMSS_Initial.php** containing all the create statements for all tables in your database.

-By default, the snapshot will be created by connection to the database defined in the ``default`` connection configuration.
+By default, the snapshot will be created by connecting to the database defined in the ``default`` connection configuration.
 If you need to bake a snapshot from a different datasource, you can use the ``--connection`` option::